JimmyTournemaine/MatrixProducts/README.md

 This is a study project so I add my french report.
 It include detailed documentation and explanations of the code.

-I've also put the english documentation in the **doc/html** folder.
+For then english documentation, please open the **doc/html** folder with your favorite browser.